mcomunita/tonetwist-afx-dataset/README.md

 Controls are expressed in a range from 0 to 10, corresponding to the positions shown below.
 If you are contributing to this dataset please follow this convention.

 <img src="knob.png" width="150">

 ---
+# Contributions

+We invite anyone to contribute to this repo by recording and publishing more data.
+We assume you are knowleageable enough to know how to do it properly and we do not aim to verify the data.

+Few points:
+- Please use the same naming convention and folder structure used across the whole dataset (look at 1 internal and 1 external source for guidance).
+- Please publish your data on zenodo and include all necessary info (again, take a look at 1 external and 1 internal source for guidance).
+- If you use the dry inputs provided here, you will be considered as an internal source.
+Once the data is published on zenodo, please send a PR with the link.
+- If you use different dry inputs, you will be considered as an external source.
+Once the data is published on zenodo, please send a PR request with the link and an external reference.

+---
 ## Analog Effects